Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Multi character/dialogs workflow
   * Start-frame
-     - [ ] Sync from SoundStrip
+     - [x] Sync from SoundStrip
      - [x] Sync from start-frame to SoundStrip
-     - [ ] Include channel number to the Capture and StripName?
+     - [x] Include channel number to the Capture and StripName?
 Also to the Capture name?
   * Workflow from Sequencer
     - [ ] Make a Capture operation dialog (now only confirmation)
     - [ ] Put the dialog-file, recognizer
-    - [ ] Make the Capture of selected Sound strip visible in the Sequence editor's N panel
+    - Make the Capture of selected Sound strip visible in the Sequence editor's N panel
+      -  [ ] - button to create capture from the Script, will turn to button select the capture from the Script (when already has one)
     - [ ] "Capture source is" drop-down in this new Capture Op dialog:
        - [ ] The sound of the selected
        - [ ] Selected SoundStrips in Video sequences